sighthoundinc/ext-sh-edge-sdk/README.md

 [python-stream-check](python-stream-check): A container with NVIDIA accelerated opencv+python support.

+[cuda-compile](cuda-compile): A container demonstrating compilation of cuda code

 **Note:**
 The [camera-capture](camera-capture) application will fail to capture a 10 second video clip